alda-lang/alda/CONTRIBUTING.md

 Pull requests are warmly welcomed.
 Please feel free to take on whatever [issue](https://github.com/alda-lang/alda/issues) interests you.

+For a syrupy visual of what we have on our plate, check out our [waffle.io board](https://waffle.io/alda-lang/alda).

 ## Instructions

 - Fork this repository and make changes on your fork.